rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 There are two types of permissions:

-* `ro` : readonly;
+* `ro` : read-only;
 * `rw` : modification.

 If no right is specified, then the right applied will be read-only.

 By default, client user UIDs and GIDs are conserved (except for `root`).

-To force the use of a UID or GID other than that of the user writing the resource, specify the `anonuid=UID` and `anongid=GID` options, or give `anonymous` access to the data with the `all squash`option.
+To force the use of a UID or GID other than that of the user writing the resource, specify the `anonuid=UID` and `anongid=GID` options, or give `anonymous` access to the data with the `all squash` option.

 !!! warning "warning"

     There is a parameter, `no_root_squash`, which identifies the client root user as the server root user.
-This parameter can be dangerous for system security.
+This parameter can be dangerous from a system security point of view.

 By default, the `root_squash` parameter is activated (even if not specified), identifying `root` as an `anonymous` user.